Wesleyan College

-Wesleyan College is a private, liberal arts women's college in Macon, Georgia.
+Wesleyan College is a private, liberal arts women's college in Macon, Georgia, United States.
 Founded in 1836, Wesleyan was the first college in the world chartered to grant degrees to women.
+It opened in 1839, two years after the opening of Mount Holyoke College.

 History

-The school was chartered on December 23, 1836, as the Georgia Female College, and it opened its doors to students on January 7, 1839.
-The school was renamed as Wesleyan Female College in 1843, when its affiliation changed from the Methodist-Episcopal Church to the Methodist Episcopal Church, South.
-The college shortened its name in 1917 to the present Wesleyan College.
+The school was chartered on December 23, 1836, as the "Georgia Female College", and it opened its doors to students on January 7, 1839.
+The school was renamed as "Wesleyan Female College" in 1843, when its affiliation changed from the Methodist-Episcopal Church to the Methodist Episcopal Church, South.
+The college shortened its name in 1917 to the present "Wesleyan College".